tccowper/fabularium/README.md

 Inspired by the great Gargoyle interpreter by Tor Andersson, Fabularium implements Andrew Plotkin's Glk 0.7.5 spec in Android and can therefore support any glk-enabled interpreter.
 More interpreters may be added in the future.

 For further information see the in-app help.

+## Compiling

+*Using Android Studio:*

+1. Clone the repository to your local machine (git clone https://github.com/tccowper/fabularium.git).
+2. Open a recent version of Android Studio (e.g. 3.3.1).
+3. Choose "Import project (Gradle, Eclipse ADT, etc.)" and, when prompted, select the root folder of the cloned repository.
+4. The project should open in Android Studio - if prompted, choose to recreate any missing gradle wrapper files, etc.
+5. Build it within Android Studio as you would any other app (Build=>Make project, Ctrl+F9, etc.).

 ## Contact details